Complete Guide to FCRA Registration: Benefits and Foreign Funding Compliance for NGOs

 How to Register for FCRA

-The process for FCRA registration is handled online through the Ministry of Home Affairs website.
-Here is a step-by-step guide to applying for FCRA registration:
+FCRA registration is handled through the Ministry of Home Affairs (MHA) portal.
+Here’s a step-by-step breakdown of the application process:

-1. Create a User ID: Visit the Ministry of Home Affairs' FCRA online portal and create a user ID for your organization.
+1. Create a User ID: Visit the MHA’s FCRA portal and create a user ID for your organization.

-4. Submit the Application: After completing the form and uploading documents, submit the application for FCRA registration online.
+4. Submit the Application: Once the form is complete and documents are uploaded, submit the application online for FCRA registration.

 Key Aspects of the FCRA Act

-• Designated Bank Account: Foreign contributions must be received only in a single bank account specifically designated for this purpose, which must be opened at a branch of the State Bank of India (SBI), New Delhi.
+• Designated Bank Account: Organizations must receive all foreign contributions in a specific bank account opened in a branch of the State Bank of India (SBI), New Delhi.

 Conclusion